How To Adjust Tracking Force & Set Anti Skate On Turntable

 Well, every phono cartridge requires a different tracking force suitable for reading the audio signals from the grooves.
 So, the recommended tracking force depends on the cartridge you are using.

-To find the recommended tracking force of your cartridge, you can check the manual or you can google your cartridge model.
+To find the recommended force, you can check the manual or simply google your cartridge model and check the specifications.

-How To Check Tracking Force Of Your Stylus:
+How To Check Tracking Force:

 1) Unplug the turntable or record player from the power source & remove the record from the turntable’s platter if it is there.